anant-j/CS1XA3/Assign2/README.md

 ## Part-1:CV Webpage

 a)Used a personal website template for my website inspired from: https://colorlib.com/wp/free-personal-website-templates/
 b)Modified index.html, main.css and other files according to personal use.
+c)The website can be accessed at: http://ugweb.cas.mcmaster.ca/~jaina17

 ---
 ## Part-2:Elm WebApp

 a)Developed an Elm Web-App which is a two-player tic tac toe game.
 b)Used basic elm knowledge to make the app.
+c)The game/web-app can be accessed at: http://ugweb.cas.mcmaster.ca/~jaina17/TicTacToe-elm/index.html

 ---
 ## References: